-Adding a specific substrate to another has shown to have better mushroom production rate.
-For example, adding substrate barley to bulk substrate of straw works pretty well.
+Adding a specific substrate to another has shown to have a better mushroom production rate.
+For example, adding substrate barley to the bulk substrate of straw works pretty well.
 The additional ingredients supplement the nutritional needs of your mushrooms.

 After you have pasteurized the bulk substrate, you can add the barley spawn into the bigger bag.
 When the mycelium takes over this bag, it is time to puncture holes in the areas where small mushrooms are starting to develop.
 The mushrooms will grow out of these holes and give you the final harvest.

 It is this part that will ensure that you reap what you sore.
-It is thus important that I give you some tips that will ensure you smile from your efforts on that mushroom garden at your home.
+It is thus important that I give you some tips that ensure you will smile from your efforts on that mushroom garden at your home.

 First, can’t insist on this enough times; your mushrooms require a proper growth environment.
 Humidity is one of the factors that provide that proper growth environment.
 Sprinkle your mushrooms with water from time to time to maintain the humidity.

 Also, you must cover the mushrooms with a layer of soil to conserve moisture.
 Depending on the type of cultivation, the mushrooms may take approximately 2 to 4 weeks to colonize.

 Additionally, if the mushrooms are grown with woody material as the substrate, they may require being in controlled temperature and light conditions.
 It can sometimes prove to be a difficult task for a beginner in such instances.
 However, you can purchase a mushroom kit from a store of a commercial mushroom grower, and the kit normally contains ready mushroom culture.

 Alternatively, you can buy the first spawn from a professional, and all you have to do is introduce them to a substrate that you’ve already prepared at home.
 Also, prepared substrates can readily be found in the market.